Open On: Friday and Saturday Hours: Noon to 3:00pm 352-799-4766

-The 1885 Train Depot Museum is made up of three parts.
+The 1885 Train Depot Museum is made up of four parts.

 Visitors enter in the office area, the front of the depot.
 This is where passengers came to buy their tickets, arrange for freight shipment, and send telegrams.
 In this area visitors will learn about the history of Hernando County starting with the Seminole Indians Wars to early settlements, and the building of the depot.

 The freight room houses train artifacts and displays depicting historical railroad events.